bekjjones/mypracticerepo/README.md

 Hi everyone,

-I have invited you all to contribute to a public GitHub repository for practise 
+I have invited you all to contribute to a public GitHub repository for practise.

 It is just some dummy files including text files and a HTML example from W3schools.